 Buffy turned and started walking toward the door.

-"Buffy, wait, don't you want to talk, you know about being in Hell?"
+"Buffy, wait, don't you want to talk, you know about Hell?"

 She shook her head.
 Hysterical laughter fought to escape her lips, while her nails bit into her palms as she stared at the door.
 Her hand reached out to turn the knob, unsure she could respond if she turned to face him.

 "No, I think we've talked enough for tonight.
 Maybe, I'll stop and say hi if I'm ever in LA."

 Buffy continued out the door, and didn't stop until she reached her car.
 She quickly crawled behind the wheel and couldn't start the car fast enough.
 Angel followed her out the door, watching as she pulled away.
 She saw him wave but ignored the empty gesture.

 Tears blinded her sight as the heart she wasn't sure still beat cracked a little more.
 She pulled into an all-night diner when she realized she had no idea where she was going.
 Wracking sobs shook her small body as she leaned her head against the steering wheel.

 Nearly an hour later, Buffy walked into the diner.
 She quickly took the booth in the back corner facing the door.
 She called Giles, and asked him to meet her.
 Buffy ordered a pot of coffee and waited.